The final chapter in our epic “Preparing for a Nepal Trek” series……altitude!!!!

 Most treks in Nepal involve going to a reasonably high altitude.
 Some don’t and some go to extremely high altitude.

 Should you be worried about this?
-No, not really.
-Should you be aware of matters regarding high altitude?
-Absolutely.
+Rather you should you be aware of matters regarding high altitude.

 Thousands of people go trekking in the Everest region and other parts of Nepal every year and by far the majority do so without any incident of a serious nature.
 The human body is quite capable of adjusting to a very wide range of barometric pressures.
 In relation to altitude this adapting process is called acclimatisation.